ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Beasts.md

 ## Mammalia
 Mammalia or mammals are the animals which produce live offspring and milk, they often have fur or hair.
-Mammals are the kindest designation of beast, sometimes even yielding to offers of companionship with humans.
+Mammals are the kindest designation of beast, sometimes even yielding to offers of companionship with Humanoids.

 ```
 Wolf